EikeEsders/mp.flux/README.md

 Use an IDE of your choice, I really liked to use atom for this.

-Source the basic_function.jl, source the mp.flux.jl
+Source the basic_function.jl and source the mp.flux.jl

 I uploaded three test files.